JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

 S4 is the **Satellite Simulations and Data Assimilation Studies** supercomputer located at the University of Wisconsin-Madison's Space Science and Engineering Center.

-S4 uses the `slurm <https://slurm.schedmd.com/>`_ task manager for parallel mpi jobs.
-Though some slurm implementations allow you to use the usual mpi job scripts :code:`mpirun` or :code:`mpiexec`, these may not function properly on S4.
-Instead, you are advised to use the slurm run script :code:`srun`.
+Although S4 uses the `slurm <https://slurm.schedmd.com/>`_ task manager for parallel mpi jobs, users are advised to use :code:`mpirun` or :code:`mpiexec` instead of the slurm run script :code:`srun` due to problems with the mpich library with slurm.

 Once logged into S4, you must then log into s4-submit to load the spack-stack modules to build and run JEDI.